Teenager dies after suspected drugs overdose at Cork music festival

 His friends brought him to the medical tent at the festival and medical staff became concerned and notified the emergency services .
 He was taken by ambulance to Cork University Hospital.

-The teenager, whom it is understood was a first year student at UCC, had been on a ventilator in the Intensive Care Unit at CUH where his parents had maintained a bedside vigil since his admission on Friday.
+The former pupil of High School CBS in Clonmel had just completed first year at UCC.
+He had been on a ventilator in the Intensive Care Unit at CUH where his parents , John and Elaine Downey, had maintained a bedside vigil since his admission on Friday.

+But Jack, an only child, was taken off the ventilator on Sunday and passed away at CUH at about 4pm with his father, who is a garda based in Clonmel, and his mother, who works in a local jeweller’s shop in the town, by his bedside.

+Clonmel Og GAA paid tribute this afternoon to their club member.
+“Our worst fears were realised this afternoon with the news that Jack Downey passed away in the company of his parents,” said Clonmel Og in a post on its Facebook page this afternoon.

 Meanwhile gardaí have begun an investigation into how the teenager took ill .
 They established that he ingested what he believed was MDMA or ecstasy about a hour before he began to feel unwell.